 Where available, moorings help to minimise anchor damage to fragile environments.
 There are two types of moorings in the Great Barrier Reef Marine Park:

 Public moorings are available to all Reef users and are installed at popular locations.
-Blue beehive shaped buoys attached to the moorings have a colour-coded band explaining the class (vessel length), time limits and maximum wind strength limits applicable to the mooring.
+Blue beehive shaped buoys attached to the moorings have a colour-coded band explaining the class (vessel length), maximum wind strength limits applicable to the mooring.

 Using public moorings

 To protect fragile reefs in high-use areas, there are rules to help stop misuse of public moorings and reef protection markers.
 The rules have been updated to outline what is considered misuse of public moorings.
 This includes:

 - attaching more than one vessel to a public mooring